 Setting up a Rule

 Every time you create a new rule, Suite guides you through each step as you go, so you can get your automated labeling up and running quickly.
 To get started, click +Add rule from the overview section.
 From there, the set-up wizard will open.
 In five quick steps, your rule will be created.

-- First, select the content type you want the rule applied to: Choose from Posts (All posts, including Tweets, YouTube videos, and Pins), Comments (Available for Facebook, Instagram, and Twitter) and DMs (Available for Facebook, Instagram, and Twitter).
+- First, select the content type you want the rule applied to: Choose from Posts (All posts, including Tweets, Instagram Stories, YouTube videos, and Pins), DMs (Available for Facebook, and Twitter) and Comments (Available for Facebook, Instagram, Twitter, and LinkedIn).

 - Next, select the profiles you want this rule applied to.
-You can of course select more than one profile across more than one social platform, including Facebook, Instagram, Twitter, Pinterest and Youtube.
+You can, of course, select more than one profile across more than one social platform, including Facebook, Instagram, Twitter, Pinterest, Youtube, and LinkedIn.
 In the overview above, you can see the sheer number of profiles that rules can be applied to.
 Check out the rule named Post - Winter Fashion Ad Campaign.
 It was running for 192 different profiles!

 - This is the key step of the whole process: the conditions of the rule.
 Adding your conditions is really flexible, so you can be sure to set up the exact rule you need.
 We’ll go into how to set your exact preferred conditions next.